DragonSenses/Algorithms/LeetCode/51-n-queens/problem.md

 By leveraging these properties and using sets to track placements, we can efficiently determine valid board states and systematically explore all possibilities through backtracking.

+## **Algorithm**

+We'll create a recursive function `backtrack` that takes a few arguments to maintain the board state.
+The first parameter is the row where we'll place the next queen.
+We'll use three sets to track which columns, diagonals, and anti-diagonals already have queens.
+We'll also store the board to include valid solutions in our answer.

+### Steps:

+1. **Check for Solution:**
+   - If the current row equals `n`, we have a solution.
+Add the current board state to the list of solutions and return.
+Use a helper function to format the board correctly.

+2. **Iterate Through Columns:**
+   - For each column in the current row, attempt to place a queen at `(row, col)`.
+     - Calculate the diagonal and anti-diagonal for the square.
+     - If no queen is in the column, diagonal, or anti-diagonal, place a queen in this column of the current row.
+     - If placement is not possible, skip to the next column.

+3. **Place Queen and Update Sets:**
+   - If a queen is placed, update the board and the sets for columns, diagonals, and anti-diagonals.
+   - Call the `backtrack` function with `row + 1`.

+4. **Backtrack:**
+   - After exploring valid board states with the queen placed, backtrack by removing the queen.
+Remove the queen from the board and the values from the sets.

 ### **Pseudocode**

 ```pseudocode